dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 This is highly dependent on the system you are writing.
 On top of this command/query model, I've built several systems of different size and complexity.
 Here are the variations I used:

 - Command handlers depending and interacting directly with a `DbContext`
-- Command handlers interacting with a generic repositories, such as `IRepository` and `IEntityFactory`.
+- Command handlers interacting with a generic repositories, such as `IRepository<TEntity>` and `IEntityFactory<TEntity>`.
 - Command handlers that use inline SQL directly.

 You will have to decide what works best for you.
 Hiding your ORM from the command handlers can have interesting benefits such as testability and it allows to hide the quirks and complexities van the ORM tool.
 So injecting a `DbContext` into your command handler is not bad practice per se, it just depends on the system you are building.

 On the query side it's different though.
 Query handlers are typically more connected to the physical data store, so it typically makes no sense in trying to abstract the ORM tool away.
 For instance, if you are querying over your database using LINQ, you take a hard dependency on the ORM.
 It's naive to think that by depending on `IQueryable`, you have abstracted your ORM, as `IQueryable` *is* a Leaky Abstraction.

 It can still be useful though to let query handlers depend on some sort of `IRepository` abstraction instead of depending on `DbContext`.
 I used this approach in one of my systems where we needed to filter search results based on the user’s permissions (row based security).
 We were able to apply these filters transparantly by supplying query handlers only with an `IQueryable` that was returned from an `IRepository`).
-The repository abstraction allowed us to apply these filters transparently, with made it impossible for us to introduce bugs by forgetting to apply that filter on the level of the query handler.
+The repository abstraction allowed us to apply these filters transparently, with made it impossible for us to accidentally introduce bugs by forgetting to apply that filter on the level of the query handler.
 Still however, our query handlers were completely tied to Entity Framework and we had integration tests for them to verify them.

 > 2) In case of negative on first question, would you still use repository pattern with unit of work injected into the command handler to guarantee a single transaction in case a command inserts in multiple tables or would you just use a decorator to insure this single insert? and in this case how could we use a decorator to guarantee this single transaction?